paulca/configurable_engine/README.md

 ## Running the Tests ##

-The tests for this rails engine are in the `dummy` directory, which is a dummy Rails app with Configurable loaded in the Gemfile.
+The tests for this rails engine are in the `spec` and `features` directories.
+They use the dummy rails app in `spec/dummy`

-Within the `dummy` folder, run:
+From the top level run:

-    rake db:schema:load
-    rake db:test:prepare
-    bundle exec rspec spec
+    $ bundle exec rake app:db:schema:load app:db:test:prepare
-    bundle exec cucumber features
+    $ bundle exec rake

 ## Contributing ##

 All contributions are welcome.
 Just fork the code, ensure your changes include a test, ensure all the current tests pass and send a pull request.